neu-ramya/webapp/README.md

 - Build AMI using packer following the steps in https://developer.hashicorp.com/packer/tutorials/aws-get-started/aws-get-started-build-image
 - Add required provisioners in the packer - provisioner to read the dependencies bash file for building the AMI
 - Zip the webapp file while building the AMI to run it in the instance.
+- Cloudwatch agent configuration file is attached while building the AMI

 ### Demo purpose